-This year’s winners of the National Housing Quality Awards (NHQA), Thrive Home Builders and Garbett Homes, are the latest in a long line of companies that can pride themselves on achieving award-worthy results in the eight categories the program judges: leadership, strategic planning, process management, customer satisfaction, human resources, construction quality, trade relationships, and business results.
+This year’s winners of the National Housing Quality Award (NHQA), Thrive Home Builders and Garbett Homes, are the latest in a long line of companies that can pride themselves on achieving award-worthy results in the eight categories the program judges: leadership, strategic planning, process management, customer satisfaction, human resources, construction quality, trade relationships, and business results.

 The NHQA program, marking its 27th anniversary this year, is alone in the housing industry in assessing a company’s achievement of operational effectiveness using verifiable metrics.
 Modeled after the Malcolm Baldrige National Quality Award, the NHQA process is formidable, requiring an in-depth self-examination of a company’s operations and procedures.
 But, by all accounts, it’s worth the effort.
-Here is what previous winners have to say:
+Here is what previous winners have to say.

 Why We Do It